 More and more evidence is coming out that shows that being over-connected can have a profoundly negative impact on wellbeing and productivity.
 Some of Silicon Valley’s leading lights, including Tristan Harris and Sean Parker have spoken out calling for the sector to increase their accountability around the negative impacts the technology is having on us all.

-Now is the time for businesses to start to look at healthy tech management to ensure their staff know how to manage their screen time at work and at home.
+Now is the time for businesses to start to look at healthy tech management to ensure their staff know how to manage their screen time in their work and personal time.

 As a result of the work we do at Shine Offline and the people we meet we know that many are feeling out of control.
 The vast majority who experience our learning report that they need guidance and support when it comes to the management of their time on and offline, and practical skills and tips on how to do this.